Lynri-Watts/Neuron-Cpp/README.md

 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 ```

-The first number (must be an integer) tells us that there are 3 data groups in this case.
-Then the file is followed by exactly 6 lines.
-Each line has exactly 25 real numbers (not necessarily integers).
+There are three data groups in this instance, according to the first number, which must be an integer.
+The file then has exactly 6 lines after it.
+Every line contains precisely 25 real numbers (not necessarily integers).

-The first data group includes an input of
+The input of the first data group is

-`1 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0`
+'1 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0'

-and an expected output of
+and anticipated results of

 `0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0`

-Once you finished your training data, you can train the network according to Part 3.
+Once your training data is complete, you can train the network in accordance with Part 3.

 I'm just a high school student in China.
 I have poor English skills and poor development skills. :(